- May 12, 2014

 The Last Tinker: City of Colors is a charming 3D platformer adventure game.
 Players control Koru, the last tinker, as he sets out to save his city from being consumed by a mysterious shadow.
 Solve puzzles, defeat enemies, and unite the scattered tribes of color in this nostalgic journey.

-- The game features stunning visual design and vibrant colors that create an enchanting atmosphere.
+- The game features stunning visuals and a vibrant art style that creates an enchanting atmosphere.

-- The story conveys meaningful themes about unity and acceptance, making it suitable for both children and adults.
+- It has a charming story with positive themes about unity and friendship, making it suitable for both kids and adults.

-- Combat can feel repetitive and lacks depth, making battles less engaging than they could be.
+- The combat system can feel repetitive and lacks depth, making battles less engaging over time.

 “The story is surprisingly well thought out; without getting into spoiler territory, the citizens of the eponymous city of colors all distrust each other, and the overall goal is to bring them together with the power of friendship.”